Rodris/TypedRpc/README.md

 # TypedRpc

-TypedRpc is a [JsonRpc](http://www.jsonrpc.org/specification) implementation in [OWIN](http://owin.org/) that automatically generates [TypeScript](https://www.typescriptlang.org/) files to be used by the client.
+TypedRpc is a [JsonRpc](http://www.jsonrpc.org/specification) implementation in [OWIN](http://owin.org/).
+It automatically generates [TypeScript](https://www.typescriptlang.org/) files to be used by the client.

 ## Installation